truprecht/lcfrs-supertagger/README.md

     python prepare-data.py example.conf
     python training.py example.conf example-model.conf

-should word out-of-the-box, as it uses a small (publicly available) sample of the alpino corpus distributed with disco-dop.
+should work out-of-the-box, as it uses a small (publicly available) sample of the alpino corpus distributed with disco-dop.
 Comments on the configuration files can be found in ```example.conf``` and ```example-model.conf```.

 ## Tiger corpus